s0lst1ce/PixelBrawl/ROADMAP.md

 # ROADMAP

 *NB:* This roadmap is subject to change at any moment.
-If there's any feature you'd like me to add please post a comment before asking for a pull request for the roadmap.
+If there's any feature you'd like me to add please make an issue with the `enhancement` tag & if you're interested, make a new branch proposing the changes.

 ### v0.2-a2 - RELEASED: